TraubeMinze734/evidence-elive/README.md

 This is not really a fork, since im not able to port the application to modern EFL.
 Im just trying to fix some code bits and creating workarounds to get the program to run.

 Still work in progress.
+Everything will be quiet messy.
 If you want to help out, feel free to do!

 More about the original project here: